lpiob/mta-billiard/README.md

 Demonstration video: http://www.youtube.com/watch?v=vB5U1Sqy37U

-It's (c) Wielebny 2012
+It's (c) Wielebny, qaisjp 2012

 Licence: CC-BY-SA - http://creativecommons.org/licenses/by-sa/3.0/deed.en

-If you run this resource on your server, I would like to be attributed in game or your website.
+If you run this resource on your server, We would like to be attributed in game or your website.

 How to use